For the actual dimensions and crafting guidlines, please see this section.

 - Small Hammer

 If you have any item that is not on the list, and want to know if it is appropriate, just contact the LARP game you are playing.
 Multiples of the same item type is fine as long as they have different configurations.
 Avoid “modern” looking hand tools; the rusty old things you might find laying around in the garage are probably more appropriate.
 As a final reminder: if you don’t have a Repair Kit and the appropriate phys reps, you cannot repair items, period!

 Note that the above specialties are most explicitly not the only ones allowable in game.
 Characters who want to explore other aspects of crafting are free to experiment, and they may come up with their own specialties with plot approval.
 In a similar vein, not all that is possible even with codified specialties is known.

 Liquid is the most common formula method, and it ranges in type from “tonics” and potions, to thick, alchemical flux.
-Liquids are represented by colored-coded clay “vials” rather than tags.
-Potions are used by taking out a bottle, breaking of the top, and “drinking” from it.
+Liquids are represented by colored-coded “vials” rather than tags.
+Potions are used by taking out a bottle, breaking it, and “drinking” from it.
 Liquids applied to the surfaces of items or characters must be broken, after which the character must spend at least 1 minute “applying” the substance before it is considered active.

 |Liquid||Colors and Representation|